 How much time is required of a board member?

 Find out how often the board meets, where it meets and how long the meetings normally last.
 When assessing how much time a board role is likely to demand, keep in mind that you will also need to read the meeting papers before meetings and that you may be required to attend other functions and carry out other tasks between meetings.

 Why do you want me on the board?

-What skills or experience are sought from me and what new skills will I have the opportunity to develop?
+What skills or experience are needed for the role?
 Knowing the board’s needs and expectations will help you to assess whether you can capably fulfill the role asked of you.
 It is also important to find out what new skills and experiences you can expect to gain by serving on this particular board.
 Finally, it can be helpful to ask why a board vacancy exists.

 Who else is on the board?
 What are their backgrounds?

 A properly functioning board requires a good mix of skills and experiences.
 If all the other board members have similar backgrounds to you, you may want to consider if you can offer something extra.
 Don’t join a dysfunctional Board.
 Do this by ensuring your fellow Board members are of a high calibre.
 A Board with a great deal of conflict is not helpful in developing your governance career.

 What are the organisation’s roles, mission and direction?

 It is important to have a good understanding of what the board’s organisation does, why it does it and what it plans to do in the future.
 This will help you to assess whether you can support and work towards the mission.

 All boards go through a process of development.
 A recently formed board can have start-up issues to tackle.
 There may be policies to write, directions to establish, a mission to articulate, and strategies to develop.
 Such a board may be more time-consuming and challenging than one that has been around for some time and has established processes in place.
 Getting involved in a new or transitional board can bring immense satisfaction as you contribute to the building process.
 Long-established boards can also be very demanding if they are undertaking a change of focus or restructuring.